deeheber/danielle-heberling-dot-xyz/content/blog/take-a-walk/index.md

 ![Coffee and Cookies](./coffee-cookies.jpg)

->Note: This post was originally published on the [Koan dev blog](https://dev.to/koan/the-secret-to-getting-more-done-5hjh)

 It was a cold and rainy day as I sat alone in my home office debugging Webpack config errors.
 No matter what I tried, the errors would not go away.
 My natural inclination was to "just get through most of them" before eating lunch.
 But as I fixed errors, more emerged.
 Do you know what eventually got me through these hang ups?

 ## Taking a break.